Unorthodox Jukebox: Commercial performance

 In Europe, the album was similarly successful.
 It debuted at number one on the UK Albums Chart as the Official Charts Company predicted, with 136,000 copies sold in its first week, thus becoming the third fastest-selling album recorded by an artist in 2012, after Mumford & Sons's Babel, and Take Me Home by One Direction.
-It first brought total sales to over 100,000 copies in the United Kingdom, thus earning a gold certification, but was later certified three times platinum by the British Phonographic Industry (BPI).
+It was certified four times platinum by the British Phonographic Industry (BPI).
 It has sold over 987,000 copies in the UK as of November 2016.
+The album has spent a total of 85 weeks on the United Kingdom's official albums chart.

 In France, Unorthodox Jukebox debuted in the top ten and spent the whole year within the top twenty, except for two weeks.
 One year after its release, album sales exceeded 580,000 copies, therefore being certified diamond by the Syndicat National de l'Édition Phonographique (SNEP).
 As of 2014, the record sold 580,000 units in that territory.
-In Switzerland, the album debuted atop the charts and was certified platinum, while opening at number four on the Danish Albums Chart and becoming certified twice platinum.
+In Switzerland, the album debuted atop the charts and was certified platinum, while opening at number four on the Danish Albums Chart and becoming certified four times platinum.
 The record further charted within the top ten on the Spanish Albums Chart for the first time after 30 weeks, the longest time an album needed since American rock band The Black Keys's El Camino (2011) (61 weeks).

 In Oceania, Unorthodox Jukebox debuted at number nine in New Zealand and was certified gold by the Recorded Music NZ, selling over 7,000 copies in two weeks.
 The album eventually reached its peak position at number two in that country, marking the singer's consecutive record to do so.
-As of February 2014, Unorthodox Jukebox was certified three times platinum in New Zealand.
+As of June 2025, Unorthodox Jukebox was certified seven times platinum in New Zealand.
 The record entered the Australian charts at number three, gradually climbing to the top spot, with it bringing total sales to 210,000 units and being similarly certified by the Australian Recording Industry Association (ARIA).
 It was the third best-selling album in Australia in 2013.
 In Canada, Unorthodox Jukebox opened the Canadian Albums Chart at number two, later reaching number one on the week ending July 20, 2013.
+It was certified eight times platinum by Music Canada (MC).
 In Japan, the album debuted at number eleven on the Oricon Albums Chart.
 In mid-year 2017, the record sold a total of 250,000 units, therefore reaching platinum status.
 In 2014, the album topped the Mexican Albums Chart and remains the ninth best-selling release there, with it spending 106 weeks in the chart.
 It also earned a two times platinum+gold certification for exceeding sales of over 150,000 copies in that territory.
 As of 2014, Unorthodox Jukebox sold 3.2 million units globally, while bringing totals sales to six million copies by March 2016.